-Making the Right Choice for Your SMB
+Making the Right Choice for Your Small Business

-The ultimate value of cloud hosted vs. premise based VoIP systems is entirely dependent on what would benefit your individual business the most, but the VoIP system itself can be considered a necessity.
+The ultimate value of on-premise vs cloud hosted VoIP systems is entirely dependent on what would benefit your individual business the most, but the VoIP system itself can be considered a necessity.
 After all, VoIP can cut initial startup costs for a new company by up to 90%.

 It’s also important to ensure the provider you choose offers training, if you have an IT team this shouldn’t be a problem, but cloud providers should offer their clients one-on-one training or classes to show you how to get the most out of your system.
 Since you’ll have the flexibility to record and manage phone calls and greetings, receive call analytics, and much more, you’ll want to know how to use everything that is offered to you.